Skip to content

 Our biological identity should not be characterized by hostility and mockery.

-My friend, you must start the conversation about your biological identity with your dad or mom or sister or brother about who you really are, and what you really can offer to this world.
+We must start the conversation about our biological identity with our dad or mom or sister or brother about who we really are, and what we really can offer to this world.

-I request you to start the conversation with one person first whom you trust the most and move ahead in life.
+Let’s start the conversation with one person first whom we trust the most and move ahead in life.

-Once you start the conversation in your family as who you really are, they start to make space for you, this is how our identity revolution begins.
+Once we start the conversation in our family as who we really are, they start to make space for us, this is how our identity revolution begins.

 Remember, Claudette Colvin was 15 years old when she refused to give up her seat to a white woman on a crowded, segregated bus but this incident led Rosa Parks to revolt again and now we all know the history of the 1950s civil rights movement in the USA.